Skip to main content

 Drink only bottled water

 Tap water is not safe to drink in Djibouti.
-Always use bottled water for drinking and brushing teeth.
-Be cautious with ice in beverages.
+Stick to bottled water for drinking and brushing your teeth, and be wary of ice in drinks.

 HIGH